SuperOfficeDocs/superoffice-docs/user-guide/en/import/import-from-erp.md

 1. Remove the checks on the rows you do NOT want to import.

-1. Once you have verified that these are really the data you want to import, click **Import**
+1. After verifying that these are really the data you want to import, click **Import**

 ## Complete the import